VALUE RATINGS / HOW I TASTE & SCORE

 Wine scores have been a part of my professional life since I got into the wine biz in 1992.

-I read the most important wine critics’ reviews and scores, then observe the correlation between the score and customer satisfaction.
+After I’ve read the most important wine critics’ reviews and scores, I’ve observed the correlation between score and customer satisfaction.
 Through tasting, selling and, most importantly, paying attention to customers’ preferences and purchases, I have a keen understanding of what you, wine lover, like the most.
-My experience and success in the wine retail business makes me uniquely qualified to assess point ratings to wines.
+This wine retail experience and awareness is my foundation in giving points along with my recommendations.

 Please read my reviews.